Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Baltimore and its opponents have combined to score more than 44 points in five of 12 games this season.
+- Baltimore and its opponents have combined to put up more than 44 points in five of 12 games this season.

-- Pittsburgh's games have gone over 44 points in five of 11 chances this season.

-- The two teams combine to average 44.3 points per game, 0.3 more than the over/under in this contest.
+- The two teams combine to average 44.3 points per game, 0.3 more than the total in this contest.

-- The 46.1 points per game these two squads have allowed their opponents to score this season are 2.1 more than the 44 total in this contest.
+- This contest's over/under is 2.1 points lower than the 46.1 these two squads combine to give up per game in 2020.

-- Ravens games this season feature an average total of 48.0 points, a number 4.0 points higher than Sunday's over/under.
+- The Ravens and their opponents have scored an average of 48.0 points per game in 2020, 4.0 more than Sunday's total.

 Ravens stats and trends

-- Baltimore has played 11 games, with six wins against the spread.

-- The Ravens have covered the spread once this season when favored by 3.5 points or more (in seven chances).
+- The Ravens have yet to cover the spread this season when favored by 4.5 points or more in five chances.

 - Baltimore's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- The Ravens rack up 23.9 points per game, comparable to the 24.3 per matchup the Steelers allow.
+- The Ravens rack up 23.9 points per game, comparable to the 24.3 per outing the Steelers give up.

-- When Baltimore records more than 24.3 points, it is 2-3 against the spread and 4-1 overall.
+- Baltimore is 2-3 against the spread and 4-1 overall in games when it scores more than 24.3 points.

-- When Baltimore picks up over 367.5 yards, the team is 2-5 against the spread and 5-2 overall.
+- When Baltimore piles up more than 367.5 yards, the team is 2-5 against the spread and 5-2 overall.

-- The Ravens have turned the ball over seven more times (17 total) than the Steelers have forced a turnover (10) this season.
+- This year, the Ravens have turned the ball over 17 times, seven more than the Steelers' takeaways (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Steelers.